tinghuiz/SfMLearner/README.md

 # SfMLearner
-This codebase (in progress) implements the system described in the paper:
+This codebase implements the system described in the paper:

 Unsupervised Learning of Depth and Ego-Motion from Video